 In addition to the amount identified in paragraphs B, C, and D(1) of this AFA, the Navajo Nation shall receive IDC funds applicable to the period covered by this AFA as determined pursuant to the applicable Indirect Cost Negotiation Agreement, entered into between the Navajo Nation and its federal cognizant agent.
-The award of IDC funds will be made through a Supplemental Annual Funding Agreement entered into between the Navajo Nation and BIA-NRO.
 To the extent that DOI does not receive sufficient appropriations to fully fund the amount of IDC funds that would otherwise be available under Section 106(a) (2) of the ISDEAA, as amended, DOI shall report such shortfall to Congress pursuant to the requirements of Section 106(c) (2) of the ISDEAA, as amended, and simultaneously provide the Navajo Nation with such report.
 DOI shall pay any shortfalls in IDC funds when, and to the extent, such shortfall funds are appropriated by Congress.
 In no event does the Navajo Nation waive its right to recover 100% of the IDC funds associated with this AFA.